Manorama Six Feet Under: Plot

 The film opens with a narrative about a nondescript town called Lakhot in Rajasthan, India.
 The narrator is Satyaveer Singh Randhawa, a down-on-his-luck public works engineer.
 He compares Lakhot – dry, desolate and despondent – to the general downturn in his own life.
 As he returns to his irritable and nagging wife Nimmi and their young son, we learn that Satyaveer has just been implicated in a small bribery scandal at work.
-Nimmi broods over how she wishes she had married a richer fellow.
-Satyaveer, an aspiring writer whose only novel Manorama sank without a trace, laments about how he had once wished to be famous but is now resigned to a banal and unremarkable existence.
+Satyaveer is also an aspiring writer whose only novel Manorama sank without a trace, laments about how he had once wished to be famous but is now resigned to a banal and unremarkable existence.